 East of the Divide 12x16

-Just as you crest the hill going east and drop down into the beautiful Augusta, Montana valley, this is your view.
+Just as you crest the hill going west and drop down into the beautiful Augusta, Montana valley, this is your view.
 The front range of the Rocky’s, and Scapegoat Mountain always makes me smile.
 This ranch was the home of good friends.
-SOLD.

 Trois Seurs 12x12